minahussain/personal-site/README.md

 1.  **Copy repo.**

-    Fork (copy hosted on GitHub) or clone (copy on your local computer) the repo.
+    Fork or clone the repo.

+    Fork: create copy of repo on github
+    Clone: create copy of repo on your local machine

 2.  **Start developing.**